sleuthkit/autopsy/README_WINDOWS.md

 ### Build

-1. To build the sleuthkit dependencies, navigate to the sleuthkit repo.
+1. To build the sleuthkit dependencies, navigate to the `win32` subdirectory in the sleuthkit repo.
 With python, run the following:
 `python updateAndBuildAll.py -m`
 2. Open the sleuthkit Java bindings project in the NetBeans IDE.
 The project is located in the bindings/java subdirectory of your sleuthkit clone.
     1. Build the **dist-PostgreSQL** target of the sleuthkit Java bindings in the NetBeans IDE by selecting the build.xml file and then Run Target from the context menu.